Oxygen588/fivem-admin-panel/README.md

 This allows you to see the live screen of your players, ban and kick them.
 The admin panel will allow you to better protect your server against hackers.
 INSTALATION GUIDE:
-1.

-Copy the resource vrp_livescreen into your resource.
+1.Copy the resource vrp_livescreen into your resource.

-2.
-Create your api keys by adding new apikeys like shown in the photo.
+2.Create your api keys by adding new apikeys like shown in the photo.